Package Manager Console

-Scaffold shown below, to generate ASP.NET MVC controllers and views:
+Scaffold shown below, which generates ASP.NET MVC controllers and views:

-A PowerShell profile lets you make commonly-used commands available wherever you use PoewrShell.
-NuGet supports a NuGet specific profile typically located at:
+A PowerShell profile lets you make commonly-used commands available wherever you use PowerShell.
+NuGet supports a NuGet-specific profile typically found at the following location:

 For more details, refer to Windows PowerShell Profiles.